Links

 • Backward name ("is child of") describing the relationship from campaign to ticket

-Once you have defined a link type, you can create links between objects:
+Once you have a link type (either a default or one you've created), you can create links between objects:

 When creating a link:

-• Provide the link type ID in custom_link_type
+1. Provide the link type ID in custom_link_type.

-• Ensure both source and target objects exist
+2. Ensure both source and target objects exist.

-You can list link types in your organization, with optional filtering:
+You can list link types in your workspace, with optional filtering:

 Now, you want to expand the source types to allow both issues and tickets to have this relationship with campaigns.